commercialhaskell/stack/doc/GUIDE.md

 You can bypass this implicit adding of components by being much more explicit, and stating the components directly.
-For example, the following will not build the `helloworld-exe` executable once all executables have been sucessfully
+For example, the following will not build the `helloworld-exe` executable once all executables have been successfully
 built:

 ~~~text